Fact checkedFact Checked

 Many people like lemon juice because it’s a great source of vitamin C and citric acid.

-Besides, a lemon slice has antioxidant properties that help the body tackle free radicals[2].
+Besides, a lemon slice has antioxidant properties that help the body tackle free radicals.[3]
 For centuries, people have used lemon for all sorts of medicinal purposes.
 Since lemons and coffee are quite popular today, it’s not a surprise they’re currently trending.
+But, drinking coffee with lemon that has lots of vitamin C isn’t a way to support weight loss.

-Experts Talk about the Trend
+Experts Talk About The Trend

-Experts have a bit to say about the lemon coffee[4] Tiktok weight loss trend that’s now quite popular.
+Experts have a bit to say about the lemon coffee[4] TikTok weight loss trend that’s now quite popular.
 Erin Palinski-Wade, a registered dietitian, said, “Adding lemon into coffee will not promote weight loss, just like drinking lemon water has little impact on body weight.”

 Does Coffee Help You Lose Weight?

 Still, there is evidence that drinking coffee can help you lose a little weight.
 It’s because caffeine exposure[5] can induce browning features in adipose tissue.
 The BAT (Brown Adipose Tissue) can generate lots of heat at a higher rate.
 Once this happens, it metabolizes macronutrients like lipids and glucose in the body.
-This is the reason that caffeine is included in most fat-burning supplements.
+This is the reason that caffeine is included in most fat-burning supplements

 Some studies also show that caffeine can increase your metabolic rate.
-When this takes place, you can burn more calories which benefits your body’s goal of losing weight[6].
-However, this only happens slightly, so finding other ways to achieve weight loss is better.
+When this takes place, you can burn more calories which benefits your body’s goal of losing weight.[6]
+However, this only happens slightly, so finding other ways to aid weight loss is better.

 Lemon coffee isn’t a guarantee that you’ll lose weight.
 Some people believe that it can help you eat less.
 This is through appetite suppression since it promotes satiety.
 However, science[7] suggests no link between taking coffee and body mass index (BMI).